isomerpages/moe-swisscottagesec/_2026-dsa/FAQs.md

 <p></p>
 </td>
 <td rowspan="1" colspan="1">
-<p>It is not advisable for your child to join 2 CCAs.
-The school has fixed
+<p>It is not advisable for your child to join two CCAs.
+The school has common
-CCA days for all CCAs.
-If your child has 2 CCAs, he/she will not be able to fulfil the attendance for either CCA..</p>
+CCA days, twice a week, for all CCAs.
+If your child has two CCAs, he/she will not be able to fulfil the attendance for either CCA.</p>
 </td>
 </tr>
 <tr>